xrash/rat-client/README.md

 # Rat android client

+Rat transforms your phone into a touchpad.
+For get it working you will need a server running on your computer and a client running on your phone.
+This is the client for Android.

-This is the Rat client for android.
-Below is the documentation of the protocol.
+Below is the protocol used:

 Format: